PingBench/skillet/README.md

 # skillet

-An OpenTofu runtime written in Rust
+An OpenTofu runtime to extend and standardize your IaC implementation.